 This evidence for a rapid coalification process is in contrast to the generally

 accepted view that coalification is a long-term geological process.
+Three Types of Polonium Halos in MineralsNow there are two other Po isotopes (214Po and 218Po)

 in the U decay chain besides 210Po, but no halos representative of